 Electronic databases are purchased by the libraries for your research use.
 To find articles in newspapers and journals, letters, reference books, illustrations, photographs and more, use your updated library card barcode number to login to the following databases.
 If you find an interesting article that is not full-text, please give the correct bibliographic information to our Reference Librarians and they will see that you get the article.
 They will need full bibliographic information - and your name and address.
 Send your phone number as well, so they can contact you if they need to.
 There is some overlap of articles in the following databases.
 However, we encourage you to use more than one.
 All are excellent sources for this topic.HINT: For a full list of article databases, go to http://www.Lonestar.edu/Library/article-databases and use the barcode number from your Lone Star College ID or library card to login from off-campus.

-Project Muse This scholarly database is completely full text (whole articles) and will provide many articles on Hammett, the Maltese Falcon, noir novels and Hard-boiled fiction.
+Project Muse This scholarly database is completely full text (whole articles) and will provide many articles on Raymond Chandler, The Long Goodbye, noir novels, and hard-boiled fiction.
 Begin your search by entering the title of the novel in the search box in quotation marks.
-Use the limiters on the left side of the screen to focus your searh to Journals, full access (complete articles), or research areas.
-You can Modify a search to add keywords from your thesis - click on the + mark to add search boxes.
+Use the limiters on the left side of the screen to focus your search to Journals, full access (complete articles), or research areas.
+You can modify a search to add keywords from your thesis - click on the + mark to add search boxes.
 This database is also entirely scholarly, so all articles will be of the appropriate academic level for your research.

 JSTOR A very large scholarly database with many full text articles.
 Use the Advanced Search page for the best results.
 Limit your search to articles, and choose the discipline Language and Literature to focus the results.

-Literature Resource Center This literary database contains overviews of The Maltese Falcon, and Hammett's entire body of work, as well as information on noir novels and hard-boiled crime fiction.
+Literature Resource Center The literary database contains overviews of The Long Goodbye, and Chandler's entire body of work, as well as information on noir novels and hard-boiled crime fiction.
 Be aware that there are some sources in this database which are not complete or full text scholarly criticism.

-The History of the Mystery - How does The Maltese Falcon fit in?
+The History of the Mystery - How does The Long Goodbye fit in?

 Sir Arthur Conan Doyle (Sherlock Holmes) was the first to use science to track down criminals.
 Before this time, critical thinking and deductive reasoning alone solved crimes in mystery books.
 Knowing about poisons, blood splatters, ballistics, trace evidence and other forensic scientific methods added a new dimension to this genre.
 Edward Ricciuti states in Forensics: Science 101, "The popularity of forensics today reflects the reality that science has truly become integral to successful police work."
 Two interesting points should be made about the mystery novel.
 First, the accurate use of forensics, technology and inventions is important to the writing.
 Readers today want accuracy in their writing.
 Ready access to the Internet and other research resources make it easy to check facts and statistics.
 If an author today writes a mystery novel set at an earlier time, they better be sure the forensics they use were invented at that time.
 Using a lie detector before 1950 would elicit mounds of email to the publisher and author.
 The second point, is that what is happening in the world or the country deeply effects what people read.
 For example, books with spies as protagonists were popular during the fifties and sixties - in response to the red scare and organized crime.
 In today's fast moving - global economy, mysteries with international settings and ones actually written and translated from other languages are popular.